Discord Not Working: 2025 Troubleshooting Guide

 If the first two steps don’t fix the issue, click “advanced” from the left-hand pane in the settings, and toggle off “hardware acceleration.”
 Click “okay” on the button that pops up and restart Discord.

-Using a mic with Discord is a must if you want to get into a voice chat, but users often complain that their mic is not working.
+Your Discord mic is not working typically due to incorrect input device settings or Discord-specific configuration issues, even when the microphone works in other applications.
 They can hear everyone else when they join a voice chat, but nobody can hear them.
 There isn’t a known reason for this happening, but fortunately, there is an easy solution.

 Before we get into the actual steps, you’ll first want to verify that it is a Discord issue, rather than an issue with your microphone or operating system.
 To do this, try using your microphone in another app, such as a voice recording software, to see if it works.
 If it does, the problem is with Discord.